Data Science in Infectious Disease Modeling using R

 Raj Reni Kaul, PhD

-Dr. Reni Kaul is a Prevention Effectiveness Fellow on the Analytics and Modeling Track in the Immunization Services Division at the CDC.
+Dr. Reni Kaul is a Health Scientist in the Immunization Services Division at the CDC.
 She is a certified Carpentries Instructor and is committed to creating an inclusive learning environment.
-She has previously designed and taught coding courses in R for undergraduate and graduate students
+She has previously designed and taught coding courses in R for undergraduate and graduate students.

 Required Software: